Health

 Read more

-Many people take extra Vitamin B12, particularly vegetarians and vegans.
-If you are taking Vitamin B12 supplements, it might be useful to know which form is most readily absorbed.
-We have outlined this for you below.
+Many people take extra vitamin B12, especially vegetarians and vegans.
+If you take vitamin B12, it may be helpful to know which form is best absorbed — and we’ve listed this for you below.

 Read more